vik-s/quartz/content/projects/newsletter/short form/Create Flywheels in Engineering Work.md

 written: ✅
 published: ✅
 ---
-Use engineering flywheels to greatly increase your work or team output.
+bbUse engineering flywheels to greatly increase your work or team output.

 Engineering work is resource intensive and sometimes there is no capacity to throw more inputs into a project on a deadline.
 This is true at a personal or engineering organization level.